Roddy Doyle: Education

-Doyle attended University College Dublin, where he studied English and geography, and graduated with a BA in 1979.
+Doyle attended University College Dublin, where he studied English and geography, and graduated with a BA degree in 1979.
 He went on to complete a Higher Diploma in Education (HDipEd) in 1980.
 He spent several years as an English and geography teacher before becoming a full-time writer in 1993.

 Work

 Doyle's writing is marked by heavy use of dialogue between characters, with little description or exposition.
 His work is largely set in Ireland, with a focus on the lives of working-class Dubliners.
 Themes range from domestic and personal concerns to larger questions of Irish history.
-His personal notes and work books reside at the National Library of Ireland.
+His personal notes and workbooks reside at the National Library of Ireland.